sfajfer/Master-of-Gu/gu index/Gu Index.md

 Food:

 Effect: Carves sword dao into a weapon or Gu that deals rending damage.
-If an attack made with the weapon or Gu is blocked by a Gu of rank {4, 5} or less with the [**Shield**] Keyword, the defending [**Shield**] Gu takes rending damage equal to its hit points before the damage of the attack goes through.
+If an attack made with the weapon or Gu is blocked by a Gu of rank {4, 5} or less with the [**Shield**] Keyword, the defending [**Shield**] Gu takes rending damage equal to its hit points before the damage of the attack is assigned.
 After 24 hours, the weapon or Gu affected by Sole Sword Gu crumbles into dust.

 [**Upgrade Path: Split Mountain Gu**]